-My sisters and I were fortunate to of had ponies at our Uncle’s farm since we were born, so it has been nearly a life time of great memories riding through the countryside.
+My sisters and I were fortunate to have had ponies at our uncle’s farm since we were born, so it has been nearly a lifetime of great memories riding through the countryside.

 What was your childhood pony called?

-I enjoyed riding my mum’s old horse called Taffy and then my sister’s ponies called Honey and Mr. Chips.
+I enjoyed riding my mum’s old horse, Taffy, and then my sister’s ponies called Honey and Mr. Chips.